 In addition, the software, internal applications and systems underlying our services are complex and may not be error-free.
 Our careful development and testing may not be sufficient to ensure that we will not encounter technical problems when we attempt to enhance our software, internal applications and systems.
-Any inefficiencies, errors or technical problems with our software, internal applications and systems could reduce the quality of our services or interfere with our clients' access to our services, which could reduce the demand for our services, lower our revenues and increase our costs.
+Any inefficiencies, errors or technical problems with our software, internal applications and systems or interfere with our clients' access to our services, which could reduce the demand for our services, lower our revenues and increase our costs.